RoshniRanaDS27/ML-Deep_Learning-Image_recognition_Tensorflow_Chest_X-Ray_Detection_APP/README.md

 #
 ## Overview

 The Pneumonia Detection App is a desktop application designed to detect pneumonia from chest X-ray images using deep learning.
-The application features a user-friendly interface built with PyQt5 and utilizes a TensorFlow-based model for image recognition.
+The application features a user-friendly interface built with PyQt5 and utilizes a TensorFlow-KERAS based model for image recognition.
 It provides real-time results through visual and audio feedback.

+Also, image-based data Numonia detection dashboard, powered by a deep learning model built on the VGG16 architecture.
+- This model leverages the power of neural networks to classify and analyze medical images with high accuracy.
+- At the heart of our solution is the VGG16 model, pre-trained on the ImageNet dataset.
+We've fine-tuned it by adding custom layers on top.
+To maintain efficiency, we've kept the original VGG16 layers frozen and focused our training on the custom layers we've added.
+- Our dashboard is designed to process and classify medical images seamlessly.
+Users can upload an image, and the system will analyze it, predict the class of the image.
+- One of the standout features of our dashboard is the real-time audio announcement of results.
+Once the model makes a prediction, also popup  result will immediately displayed on the screen with a color-coded message—green for positive results and red for negative results. making it easy for users to understand the outcome instantly.
+Additionally, we've included a text-to-speech function to read out the results loundly all kind of users.
+- This functionality is particularly useful in clinical settings where quick and clear communication is critical.
+Additionally, the text-to-speech capability enhances accessibility, making our system user-friendly.
+#
 ### Video For App Demo: (Turn on the audio for speak_async(text) experience)
 https://github.com/user-attachments/assets/25027ef8-c278-4ee9-83c6-50534341c1b7